gelatodigital/swap-orders-lib/packages/stop-limit-orders-react/README.md

 # Gelato Stop Limit Order React SDK

-Use Gelato's react component or hooks to place limit buy and sell orders on Ethereum, Polygon and Fantom using Gelato Network.
+Use Gelato's react component or hooks to place stop-limit orders on Ethereum, Polygon, Avalanche and Fantom using Gelato Network.

 - To hook it up in simple and direct way, using our default style, just use our react component (uniswap trade style widget).
 It's as is as a couple of lines of code.
 - If your want to build your custom UI you can use our react hooks and plug them in into your components.
 Check the steps below.

-> :warning: :warning: :warning: **Warning** :warning: :warning: :warning: :
-> Version 1.0.0 introduced new features and our system changed to an approval/transferFrom flow.
-You should use the latest version available (>= 1.0.0).
-If you are using an old version you should update to the latest version immediately.
-Versions below 1.0.0 are being deprecated.

 ## [Demo](https://www.sorbet.finance)